NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

 If you want to rename these routes, you will need to override these properties in both controllers.

+There is a fourth property, `logout_return_to_route`, that controls where the New WebSSO logout page will send users.
+In an application that only uses WebSSO for logins, you can leave this `null`.

 ```php
 class WebSSOController extends Controller
 {